Sun Records: History

-Sam Phillips opened his Memphis Recording Service studio on January 3, 1950 at 706 Union Avenue in Memphis.
+Sam Phillips opened his Memphis Recording Service studio on January 3, 1950, at 706 Union Avenue in Memphis.
 It was founded with the financial aid of Jim Bulliet, one of many record executives for whom Phillips had scouted artists before 1952.

 In March 1951, Phillips produced "Rocket 88" by Jackie Brenston and his Delta Cats, who were actually Ike Turner and his Kings of Rhythm.
 Because of Turner's Delta blues connections, he was contracted by Phillips as a talent scout and he was effectively an in-house producer.
 Turner brought fellow musicians Howlin' Wolf, Bobby "Blue" Bland, Little Milton, Billy "The Kid" Emerson and Roscoe Gordon to record for Phillips.

 The success of "Rocket 88" helped fund the creation of Sun Records which Phillips founded in February 1952.
-Before creating Sun, Phillips licensed recording to Chess Records for release.
+Before creating Sun, Phillips licensed recordings to Chess Records for release.
 But by 1952, his relationship with the Chess brothers was strained and he had disputes with the Bihari brothers at Modern Records.
-Initially, Phillips didn't want to create a record label.
+Initially, Phillips did not want to create a record label.
 He said, "I was forced into it by those labels either coming to Memphis to record or taking my artists elsewhere."